Hofer-Julian/julianhofer.eu/content/blog/03-git-forges.md

 ## Conclusion

 When I first heard of `gh`'s predecessor `hub`, I thought this is merely a tool for people who insist on doing everything in the terminal.
-I only realized relatively recently, that Git forge tools are in fact the missing piece to an efficient Git workflow.
+I only realized relatively recently that Git forge tools are in fact the missing piece to an efficient Git workflow.
 Hopefully, you now have a better idea of the appeal of these tools!